neumino/neumino.github.io/movies.md

-### Bankrolled
+### Midnight in the Switchgrass
-*Released on 2021-07-23, vote average 8*
+*Released on 2021-07-23, vote average 5*

-While blind drunk, two unemployed millennials entrepreneurs drunkenly post a video pitch about their revolutionary app to a crowdfunding site.
-When the app catches fire and they accidentally raise millions of dollars they actually have to create the app.
+FBI Agent Helter and his partner Lombardi are very close to busting a sex-trafficking ring.
+When they realize their investigation has crossed the path of a brutal serial killer, they team up with a Texas Ranger to put an end to the infamous &#39;Truck Stop Killer&#39;.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/FIpK2eGDkPU?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/0_QLsoQ8hnE?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>